 Note: Remember to enable the plugin so the new settings start working.

-Step 2 ) go to Settings -> BusinessPress -> Preferences to manage the following options.
+Step 3 ) Go to Settings -> BusinessPress -> Preferences to start managing the plugin preferences.

 - Enable Google style results